hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 Pressing the hotkey that calls this function will show a tooltip next to the mouse cursor, where the entered text will be displayed.
 Once you enter desired ID or label, press [enter], [space], or [tab] keys to confirm the search criteria.

+NEW: Optionally you can create a hotkey shortcut with the ID or label to call a specific slot directly, like this: `ProcessFolderSlot_X(numeric_ID)` or with the label, `ProcessFolderSlot_X("Label")`

 If you enter a number as the first character, it will trigger the `Search by id` mode, which will load the folder slot data from the definition that has the same numeric ID as entered.
 If no ID exists on the `.ini` file, it will show an error message.

 If you enter letters or special characters first, it will perform the search based on `label`.
 This mode will allow [space] to be entered as part of the search criteria, so confirm desired text with either [enter] or [tab].